Evan Bare

 What company does Evan Bare work for?

-Evan Bare works for California Department Of Fish And Wildlife
+Evan Bare works for California Department of Fish and Wildlife.

 What is Evan Bare's email address?

-What is Evan Bare's direct phone number?
+What is Evan Bare's phone number?

 What schools did Evan Bare attend?